-While tuition rates rose sharply, real median income only grew by about two percent.
-The gap between the rate of increase in college tuition compared to the rate of increase in household income has contributed to a more than nine percent rise in student debt between 2008 (55 percent) and 2016 (60 percent).
-In the first quarter of 2017, the total value of student debt at four-year, public institutions was \$1.34 trillion - equal to nearly seven percent of the total U.S. federal debt that year.
+While tuition rates rose sharply, real median income only grew by about 2 percent.
+The gap between the rate of increase in college tuition compared to the rate of increase in household income has contributed to a more than 9 percent rise in student debt between 2008 (55 percent) and 2016 (60 percent).
+In the fourth quarter of 2018, the total value of student debt at four-year, public institutions was \$1.57 trillion.

 Federal loans are the primary source of debt financing for students, and reliance on these has outpaced reliance on private loans over the past decade with compound annual growth rates (CAGR) of 10.9 percent and 2.9 percent respectively (Exhibit 4).
 Because of this, proposed changes to federal funding for higher education have significant implications not only for institutions, but also for students and families seeking financial aid for higher learning.
 The current administration is pushing for a greater reliance on private funding for student financial aid.
-This has the potential to make higher education less accessible to low-income students since private loans typically offer less flexible repayment plans compared to federal loans.
+This has the potential to make higher education less accessible to lowincome students since private loans typically offer less flexible repayment plans compared to federal loans.
 As a consequence, an ongoing challenge in higher education today is maintaining both affordability and accessibility to foster a diverse student population.